Skip to content

 The other day I was talking to a prosecutor.
 And I told him that we needed to keep my client’s public record clean.
 “We don’t want words like ‘marijuana,’ ‘drug paraphernalia,’ and ‘criminal conviction’ there.”
-And he mischievously said, “You know how he could avoid all that, don’t you?
+And he mischievously replied, “You know how he could avoid all that, don’t you?
 Don’t get caught.”
-He was joking, but like many jokes there was some truth in it.
+He was joking, but there was some truth in it.
 So, how can you avoid a marijuana arrest in a car?

-As of this writing, twenty-one states have legal marijuana for responsible use by adults 21 years and older.
-And, most of the U.S. population now lives in a state with legal medical marijuana, including Minnesota.
+Use: As of this writing, twenty-three states have legal marijuana for responsible use by adults 21 years and older.
+And Minnesota is one of the growing number of states with legal adult “use” cannabis.

-We should all know by now that marijuana is safer than alcohol.
-After all, there is no lethal overdose possible with marijuana, unlike alcohol, aspirin, caffeine and many prescription drugs.
+We should know by now that marijuana is safer than alcohol.
+After all, no lethal overdose has ever happened with marijuana; unlike frequent deaths from overdoses of alcohol, aspirin, and caffeine.

-But in Minnesota in 2023 despite a majority in the polls favoring legalization; criminal Prohibition lingers on, destroying innocent lives.
-So we should re-legalize in Minnesota.
+But in Minnesota today despite a majority in the polls favoring legalization; criminal Prohibition possession laws lingers on, destroying innocent lives.
+So we should fully legalize in Minnesota.
 And here is What Marijuana Legalization Should Look like in Minnesota.

 In the meantime, know your rights.
 And watch your six!